goossens/ObjectTalk/README.md

 across multiple platforms providing system agnostic abstractions for the higher level capabilities.
-At its core, the graphics engine manages graphical resources (e.g. shaders, buffers, uniforms, textures and other assets) and it is multithreaded.
-It also contains cross platform libraries to implement a canvas, filters, generators, vector display, font management, 2D/3D geometric primitives and 2D path manipulation.
+At its core, the graphics engine manages graphical resources (e.g. shaders, buffers, uniforms, textures and other assets) and is multithreaded.
+It also contains cross platform libraries to implement canvases, filters, generators, vector displays, font management, asynchronous asset loading in a variety of formats, 2D/3D geometric primitives and 2D path manipulation.

-Some of its capabilities are already exposed in the scripting language and the examples folder shows how to use it to create simple GUIs, run some games in a vintage vector display or implement a simple version of Pac-Man.
+Some of its capabilities are already exposed to the scripting language and the examples folder shows how to use it to create simple GUIs, run some games in a vintage vector display or implement a simple version of Pac-Man.